8 Financial statements: A second look

 3. Are there any cases in funda_na_fixed where at_calc is greater than zero and at is NA?
 Which decades are these mostly found in?
 If you were doing research with these data, how might you handle these cases?

 4. Consider the firm with gvkey equal to 016476.
 Write code to obtain the company name and CIK from the company table defined above.
-Using that CIK, find the 10-K filing for the year ending November 2003 on the SEC website.2 (Note: The 10-K will be released some time after 2003-11-30.)
+Using that CIK, find the 10-K filing for the year ending November 2003 on the SEC’s website.
+(Note: The 10-K will be released some time after 2003-11-30.)

-5. Looking at the 10-K you just found, what seems to be going on with this observation?
+5. Looking at the 10-K you just found, what seems to be going on with the observation below?

 funda_na_fixed |>

-datadate at at_diff act ppent intan dc aox
+datadate at at_calc at_diff act ppent intan dc aox

-1. Using the approach above, we can find the relevant 10-K for the following observation on the SEC’s EDGAR site.3 What’s going on with this case?
+1. Using the approach above, we can find the 10-K for the observation examined in the following code on the SEC’s EDGAR site.
+What’s going on with this case?
 What’s the most significant difference between this case and the one above?
 (Hint: The following additional Compustat balancing model may help: act = ppent + intan + ivao + ao.)

 funda_na_fixed |>